Top things to know about getting wet

 Is vaginal discharge part of “squirting”?

-Some people who have forms of urinary incontinence may experience leakage of urine during vaginal penetration or orgasm (4).
-This is different than squirting, and for these individuals seeing a healthcare provider to discuss medications or pelvic floor physical therapy may be beneficial.
+Some people who have forms of urinary incontinence may experience leakage of urine during vaginal penetration or orgasm (8).
+This is different from squirting, and for these individuals seeing a healthcare provider to discuss medications or pelvic floor physical therapy may be beneficial.

 There’s no need to feel ashamed about squirting.
 It’s just part of a broad spectrum of sexual responses and experiences, which keeps things unique and exciting.

-Excluding atypical discharge, it’s normal to notice different types of vaginal fluid throughout your cycle, as well as during and after sexual activity.
+Excluding atypical discharge, it’s typical to notice different types of vaginal fluid throughout your cycle, as well as during and after sexual activity.

-Arousal fluid is distinct from cervical fluid, and occurs as a result of the excitement phase in the sexual response cycle.
+Arousal fluid is distinct from cervical fluid, and occurs as a result of the excitement phase in the sexual response cycle, to aid sperm in their journey to reach the egg.
 Checking your cervical fluid after sexual activity may be misleading, as it can be confused with semen or arousal fluid.

 Article was originally published on October 24, 2017.